top of page

 “Continuing to believe that we are separate from Earth is like believing our hand is somehow separate from our body.”

-From this perspective, environmental harm has a different meaning.
+From this perspective, environmental harm takes on a different meaning.
 Damage to the planet becomes damage to our larger self.

-I found Bram’s insights on grief in Western culture particularly insightful.
-She observes that it tends to celebrate youth, acquisition and happiness while treating loss and pain as failures.
+I found Brams’ insights on grief in Western culture particularly enlightening.
+She observes that our culture tends to celebrate youth, acquisition, and happiness while treating loss and pain as failures.

 In this sense, the forest may hold a wiser relationship to grief than our culture does.